Yaskawa-Global/motoros2/README.md

 Provided you have no other ROS 2 nodes running, you should see a single `motoman_ab_cd_ef` node listed, with `ab_cd_ef` being the last three bytes of the MAC address of the controller.
 If you set `node_name` to something else in [the configuration](#updating-the-configuration), you should of course see the expected node name listed instead.

+If the node is not listed, use the [debug log client](doc/troubleshooting.md#debug-log-client) as a tool and the [network troubleshooting guide](doc/network_configuration.md#network-issues) as a starting point for troubleshooting.

 ## Usage

 ### Basic usage with ROS

 Note: if you are using ROS 2 Galactic, please first read [Only FastDDS is supported](#only-fastdds-is-supported).

-As MotoROS2 uses micro-ROS, you must always make sure to first [start the micro-ROS Agent](#the-micro-ros-agent).
+As MotoROS2 uses micro-ROS, you must always make sure to first [start the micro-ROS Agent](#running-the-micro-ros-agent).
 After registration with the Agent, MotoROS2 behaves like any other ROS 2 node.

 For initial discovery of the ROS API, we recommend using the [ros2 node](https://docs.ros.org/en/jazzy/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Nodes/Understanding-ROS2-Nodes.html), [ros2 topic](https://docs.ros.org/en/jazzy/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Topics/Understanding-ROS2-Topics.html), [ros2 service](https://docs.ros.org/en/jazzy/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Services/Understanding-ROS2-Services.html) and [ros2 action](https://docs.ros.org/en/jazzy/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Actions/Understanding-ROS2-Actions.html) commandlets.